data-preservation-programs/singularity/docs/cli-reference/datasource/add/mailru.md

          | 1G | Files larger than 1Gb will be uploaded directly.
          | 3G | Choose this option if you have less than 3Gb free on local disk.

+   --mailru-speedup-max-memory
+      Files larger than the size given below will always be hashed on disk.

+      Examples:
+         | 0    | Preliminary hashing will always be done in a temporary disk location.
+         | 32M  | Do not dedicate more than 32Mb RAM for preliminary hashing.
+         | 256M | You have at most 256Mb RAM free for hash calculations.

+   --mailru-user-agent
+      HTTP user agent used internally by client.

+      Defaults to "rclone/VERSION" or "--user-agent" provided on command line.

+   --mailru-speedup-file-patterns
+      Comma separated list of file name patterns eligible for speedup (put by hash).

+      Patterns are case insensitive and can contain '*' or '?' meta characters.

+      Examples:
+         | <unset>                 | Empty list completely disables speedup (put by hash).
+         | *                       | All files will be attempted for speedup.
+         | *.mkv,*.avi,*.mp4,*.mp3 | Only common audio/video files will be tried for put by hash.
+         | *.zip,*.gz,*.rar,*.pdf  | Only common archives or PDF books will be tried for speedup.

+   --mailru-check-hash
+      What should copy do if file checksum is mismatched or invalid.

+      Examples:
+         | true  | Fail with error.
+         | false | Ignore and continue.

+   --mailru-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

 OPTIONS:
    --help, -h  show help